Find a Yacht

 Just walking around Kos, you’re likely to see or hear some kind of street performance, and much of it will be traditional – from singing and dancing, to acting and mime, there’s always someone doing something in traditional dress.

-Much of it will be part of the Hippocrateia festival, which runs from June to September, and aims to entertain the tourists and spread a feeling of goodwill and holiday bliss.
+Much of it will also be part of the Hippocrateia festival, which runs from June to September, and aims to entertain the tourists and spread a feeling of goodwill and holiday bliss.
 Named after Hippocrates, obviously, the festival includes all sorts of performances, as well as workshops to engage tourists to learn the local dance routines, sculpture, or to hear more about classic Greek tragedies.
 You’ll spot stages being set up around town if you happen to be in the right place at the right time (they don’t publish their schedule online, so check with the local tourist office for more information).

 When it gets to eating out, there’s plenty of choice in Kos, and you’ll be able to find ropey versions of Thai, Mexican or American food if you so desire – but we’d recommend sticking to classic Mediterranean dishes using freshly caught local fish or locally grown produce.
 If we’re in town, we usually head for: